cogentcore/core/examples/xyz_viewer/README.md

 ## Inspect and Edit the Scene

-Use the standard GoGi `Ctrl+Alt+I` shortcut to invoke the `GoGi Editor` and you can click on the scene and other elements of the scenegraph and edit / inspect them.
+Use the standard Cogent Core `Ctrl+Alt+I` shortcut to invoke the `Cogent Core Editor` and you can click on the scene and other elements of the scenegraph and edit / inspect them.
 Toolbar actions have been enabled on everything to call useful methods, so you can pretty much configure the entire scene dynamically on the fly.

 ## Scenegraph Structure